 This increases the price of a stock without any fundamental, tangible change taking place.
 Value investors might say that stocks pumped up by share buybacks are overvalued.
 This process can lead to extreme valuations in stocks, as can extended periods of market euphoria.

-Using the intrinsic value vs market value method is best suited to a long-term buy-and-hold strategy.
+Intrinsic value and market value describe the values of a security as they’re currently trading versus where their underlying fundamentals suggest they should be trading.
+Using the intrinsic value vs market value method is likely best suited to a long-term buy-and-hold strategy.